[3.10] Storm Burst Trickster - The Tesla Tower

 -Requires significant mana cost investment either through reduced costs or increased regen to maintain channeling.

 -Chaos damage is scary.
 I have a lower life pool with a decent ES pool, so Chaos Damage bypassing ES can be a problem (especially in the Chimera fight).
 You can go all-ES on gear and go CI, but as a league start that's a bit tricky.
+It's expensive but worth it to grab chaos res on gear as you go.
+Dropping move speed from boots reduces the price you'll pay for some cheap resist there.

 Save Alira.
 We need Mana Regen ASAP and the resists help ease gear requirements later.
 If you can swing the regen and resists elsewhere, kill all of the bandits and grab more Life with the points.